 You can also choose from a set of system-managed target categories.
 The following categories are supported:

 Each category contains a list of domains or IP addresses associated with specific types of activities.
 Firewalla automatically populates the list in each category by learning the traffic in your network, but you can also view and edit the list manually.

 The list of target categories can be found on the Target screen.
-Tap on the "i" icon next to a category, you will see all targets included in the category.
+Tap on the "i" icon next to a category, and you will see all its included targets.
 Tap on "+" to add a new target, or tap on an item to see the delete option.

-Once you've defined the target, choose which device(s) to apply the rule.
+Once you've defined the target, you can choose which device(s) to apply the rule.
 You can select: